Mauro2888/Springboot_WebApp/README.md

 # Springboot WebApplication - MVC + JPA + MYSQL
-Springboot application with Rest Service and MySql database This application is an example can implements a REST service with all endpoint.
+Springboot application with Rest Service and MySql database.
+This application is an example can implements a REST service with all endpoint.
 All endpoints are writed in java in a MVC patter.